mattnickel/guruapp/README.md

         - postgres
     tty: true
   ```
-  Note: replace "lmd" with the project directory name
+  Note: replace "lmd" with the project directory name and Generated ruby image should be ruby 2.7.4p191
-  ruby 2.7.4p191

 4. On your Windows terminal run
   ```
   $ docker-compose up -d